-I am Assistant Professor of Russian Studies and Jewish Studies at the University of Colorado Boulder.
-I received my PhD in Slavic Languages and Literatures from Harvard University and taught at Tufts, Lafayette College, and Rutgers before landing in beautiful Boulder.
+I am Assistant Professor of Russian Studies and Jewish Studies at the Univ. of Colorado Boulder.
+I received my PhD in Slavic Languages and Literatures from Harvard and taught at Tufts, Lafayette College, and Rutgers before landing in beautiful Boulder.
 I'm working on my first book, How the Soviet Jew Was Made.